 Nowadays a lot of my work revolves around helping people living in low-income situations in wealthy countries and people with low incomes in more impoverished countries such as the Philippines and Nigeria to access affordable Hepatitis C treatment.

 In these countries, people with Hepatitis C face the double barriers of the high cost of medicines and the high cost of Hep C testing.

-For example in the Philippines, the cost of a genotype test is around US$200, about a total month’s wages.
-A Hep C viral load test in the Philippines will cost about the same, 10,000 pesos, (about US$200).
+But in the Philippines, the cost of a medical treatment is high, beyond the reach of most Filipinos.
+For example genotype test is around US$200, about a total month’s wages.
+A Hep C viral load test in the Philippines will cost about the same, about 7,000 pesos, (about US$180).

 Based on WHO data the infection rate for Hepatitis C in the Philippines is a little less than 1% of the population, though data on this subject is difficult to sure of due to the heavy stigma associated with having Hep C in the Philippines.

 In cases like the Philippines and Nigeria, and actually for anyone in a low-income situation anywhere, I supply generic Hep C meds at below my cost price, which is US$350 for a 12-week treatment.

 To help you further understand how difficult things are for average income earners in countries like the Philippines I would like to share the some stories with you.